Cooker Switch Distance from a Hob or Cooker

 ❯ Get your copy of The Electrician’s Guide to the Building Regulations

-The minimum distance a cooker switch, spur or socket can be from a hob or oven is 300 mm horizontally away from the edge of a hob or oven.
+The minimum distance a cooker switch, spur or socket can be from a hob or oven is between 100mm and 300mm horizontally away from the edge of a hob, oven or free standing cooker, this includes electric and gas hobs.
+(Depending on the source of guidance)

 – Source: IET The Electricians Guide to the Building Regulations = 300mm